1988 Jongert Deck Salon

 DECKS AND SUPERSTRUCTURE

-The superstructure is in fair condition.
+The superstructure is in fair to poor condition.

 Painted surfaces should be compounded and waxed.
 Minor chips, scratches and crazes should be ground out and filled and refinished.